This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 5 Types of Imposters

-Dr. Valerie Young, renowned expert on impostor syndrome and author of The Secret Thoughts of Successful Women: Why Capable People Suffer from Impostor Syndrome and How to Thrive in Spite of It, identifies five types of imposters:
+Dr. Valerie Young, renowned expert on Impostor Syndrome and author of The Secret Thoughts of Successful Women: Why Capable People Suffer from Impostor Syndrome and How to Thrive in Spite of It, identifies five types of imposters:

 • The Perfectionist: You believe one minor flaw in an otherwise amazing performance (or 99 out of 100) equals total failure.